Variational approximate penalized credible regions for Bayesian grouped regression: Primer to proofs

 \section{Primer to proofs}

-In primer sections B and C, we establish the parameter and variable selection consistency for a class of \textit{generic grouped penalized credible region} (\texttt{GroupPenCR}) \textit{estimator}.
+In primer sections B and C, we establish the parameter and variable selection consistency for a class of \textit{generic grouped penalized credible region} (\texttt{GroupPenCR}) \textit{estimators}.
 Here, the generic \texttt{GroupPenCR} estimator is defined as

 based on an elliptical \textit{generic credible region} of the form: